AGTTeam/AGTTSite/content/guide/nds/4.playing-the-game/en.md

 <div class="platform-filtered platform-nintendo_3ds">

 ## Play on (New) Nintendo 3DS or 2DS
-Playing on a (New) Nintendo 3DS or 2DS can either be done simply through the use of a flash cartridge, or putting the patched rom onto a SD card and making use of Luma3DS on your system
+Playing on a (New) Nintendo 3DS or 2DS can either be done simply through the use of a flash cartridge, or putting the patched ROM onto a SD card and making use of Luma3DS on your system.

-### Using TwilightMenu++
+### Using TWiLight Menu++
 **Requirements:**
 * Nintendo 3DS, 3DS XL, 2DS, New 3DS, New 3DS XL or New 2DS XL console
 * Luma3DS custom firmware setup on your system and FBI.
 If you followed the guide to dumping your ROM on Nintendo 3DS earlier, you've probably already done this!